Staun Light Duty Tire Deflators (SCVLD) $88

 No more pocketknives.
 No more keys.
 No more pressure gauges.
 Simply thread on the Stauns and you'll air down automatically.

-The Stauns also greatly facilitate airing down at night or in low-light conditions.
+The Stauns also greatly facilitate airing down at night or in low light.
 There is no need to read a pressure gauge.
 Just thread on the Stauns and remove them when they stop at your preset pressure.

 Just remember to remove the Stauns and refit your REMA Metal Sealing Valve Caps before you hit the trail.
 The last thing you want to do is lose one or more of your Stauns.